What is ARESTIN?

 • Do not touch the area that has been treated.

-• For ten days, do not brush or floss near the treated region.
+• Do not brush or floss near the treated region for as long as the dentist recommends.

-Please reach out to our dental practice in Flanders, NJ, to have a consultation with our dentists.
-Please call us at (973) 370-8917 or schedule an online consultation, and we'll guide you further.
+Please reach out to our dental practice in Flanders, NJ, to schedule a consultation with one of our dentists and learn more about periodontal disease treatment options.
+You can contact our dentist in Flanders, NJ, at (973) 370-8917 or schedule your consultation online.

 Location